 - Child-care facilities

 - Publicly-owned sport areas

-It is also illegal to sell or supply tobacco and/or e-cigarette products to anyone less than 19 years of age.
-Lambton Public Health is required to enforce rules for tobacco and e-cigarette retailers regarding display and promotion, flavoured tobacco and packaging.
+It is also illegal to sell or supply tobacco and/or vapour products to anyone less than 19 years of age.
+Lambton Public Health is required to enforce rules for tobacco and vapour product retailers regarding display and promotion, flavours, vapour product nicotine concentration, and packaging.

 When it comes to smoke-free and vape-free locations know the rules.